 - Turn your right leg out from the top of the thigh

-- Allow your right knee to bend being mindful of the knee tracking over the second toe
+- Bend your right knee being mindful of tracking your knee over your second toe

 You can extend your arms out from your center, place your hands on your hips, or whatever variation suits you.

 - increases proprioception